-Mr. Gengel is a vice chair of the American Bar Association, Section of Environment, Energy and Resources, Superfund & NRD Committee, and a Vice Chair of the Membership Committee.
-Commended for his “experienced, pragmatic and strategic” approach to environmental issues by Chambers USA, Mr. Gengel’s diverse workload includes regulatory advice and toxic tort litigation.
+Mr. Gengel is a vice chair of the American Bar Association, Section of Environment, Energy and Resources, Superfund & NRD Committee and a vice chair of the Membership Committee.
+Named a “notable practitioner” and “good strategist” by Chambers USA, Mr. Gengel’s diverse workload includes regulatory advice and toxic tort litigation.
 Mr. Gengel is recommended by The Legal 500 US and recognized by clients as a “terrific lawyer” for Environmental Litigation.
 He is also listed in the International Who's Who Legal of Environment Lawyers.

 Mr. Gengel's experience includes representation of: